tinacious/SimpleDatabase/README.md

 ```

-Then add it to your app's `build.gradle`:
+Then add SimpleDatabase to your app's `build.gradle`:

 ```groovy
 dependencies {